JRiggles/Lospec-Palette-Importer/README.md

   - If "Open In App..." isn't working after you update the extension, try rebooting.
 The `lospec-palette://` URI handler needs to be registered with your OS, and a reboot usually takes care of that.
   - Because of how Mac OS deals with URI handlers, Lospec Palette Importer relies on a small helper app (bundled with the extension) which you may need to grant automation permissions/access - just follow the on-screen prompts &hearts; (you can find the relevant toggle in "System Settings/Privacy & Security/Automation" under "Lospec Palette Importer")
 > Thanks to Lospec Discord user @PureAsbestos for the idea / feature request!

+- Patch 1.3.1 fixes an issue on Windows where the extension could sometimes fail to find Aseprite.exe, which it needs in order for the URI handler to work
+> Thanks to Lospec Discord user @Fabico for the inspiration behind this fi

 ##
 This [Aseprite](https://aseprite.org) extension allows you to use and save color palettes from [Lospec](https://lospec.com).
 Simply enter the name of the Lospec palette you want to import.